zhanghao-njmu/dropSplit/README.md

 # dropSplit
 dropSplit is designed to identify true cells from droplet-based scRNAseq data.
 It consists of three parts:
-* quality control
+* Pre-define droplets as Cell, Uncertain, Empty and Discarded according to the RankMSE curve.
-* model construction and droplet classification
+* Model construction with pre-defined droplets and simulated droplets.
-* summarizing features
+* Combine multiple metrics to perform classification, post-QC and feature summary.

 dropSplit provides some special droplet QC metrics such as CellEntropy or CellGini which can help identification.